Spinal Cord Research Centre

 • free in both senses of the word (no cost, no restrictions).

-You can download Xming+PuTTY on a Stick from here:
+You can download Xsrv+PuTTY on a Stick from here:

 Extract the ZIP file into the root folder of your USB stick, or into any folder on your hard drive where you want to put it.
-It will create a sub-folder called Xming when you extract it.
+(The Desktop works well for this.)
+It will create a sub-folder called VcXsrv when you extract it.
 That's all there is to installing it.
-To run it, double-click on the icon named Start Xming+PuTTY.bat.
+To run it, double-click on the icon named Start VcXsrv+PuTTY.cmd.

-This batch file starts up Xming in the background, using a number of configuration options that make it behave the way we want, most notably that it runs in a rootless, multi-window configuration which allows X Window applications to co-exist with Windows applications on the same desktop.
-These are the same configuration options that andLinux uses, so the appearance and behaviour will be identical.
+This command file starts up VcXsrv in the background, using a number of configuration options that make it behave the way we want, most notably that it runs in a rootless, multi-window configuration which allows X Window applications to co-exist with Windows applications on the same desktop.

 PuTTY Configuration and Session selection window